jonasholfeld/kirby3-many-to-many-field/README.md

 fields:
   foreignkey: #<-- must be called like this
     label: Employee
-    type: select #<-- must be a select field
+    type: multiselect  #<-- can be select OR multiselect, but multiselect has a search...
+    max: 1
+    min: 1
     options: query
     query:
       fetch: site.find('employees').childrenAndDrafts #<-- adjust to your needs...